keyu-wang-2002/Demystifying-Politeness-Layers/README.md

 3. First and final layers mainly control fluency, indirectly influencing politeness.

-We release code and results to enable **reproducibility, extension, and teaching use**.
+We release code and results to enable reproducibility.

 ------------------------------------------------------------------------